-If this lamp is on, temperature of the tailpipe, exhaust pipes, the diesel particular filter (DPF)/selective catalytic reduction (SCR) device and surrounding components including enclosures and steps becomes elevated during engine operation or any regeneration event and can cause serious burns to the skin.
-Allow adequate cooling time before approaching, working on or near any part of the exhaust system or surrounding components.
+When the High Exhaust System Temperature (HEST) warning light is on, the temperature of the tailpipe, exhaust pipes, diesel particulate filter (DPF)/selective catalytic reduction (SCR) device, and surrounding components (including enclosures and steps) becomes elevated and can cause serious burns to the skin.
+Allow adequate cooling time before approaching, or working on or near, any part of the exhaust system or surrounding components.
+Failure to comply may result in death, personal injury, equipment damage or property damage.